HansDampf37/KRun/README.md

 # KRun
-Lightweight and flexible framework for jobs and scheduling
+Lightweight and flexible framework for jobs and scheduling.
+Examples are included in the package `org.deg.examples`.